plinkysynth/wavetable/README.md

 It should generate a `wavetable.h` which you can use in the main Plinky project- just copy it to `Core/Src/wavetable.h` and recompile the Plinky firmware.

+### wavetab.uf2

+The generator will now also generate a `wavetab.uf2` which you can just toss over to plinky! yay!

 ## Credits

 - Code: [@mmalex](https://twitter.com/mmalex)